cloudify-cosmo/docs.getcloudify.org/content/installation/prerequisites.md

 * Workflows & Concurrency: You can run up to 100 concurrent workflows.
 * Logs, events and metrics: You must have enough storage to store the logs, events and metrics sent from the hosts.
 You can configure [log rotation]({{< relref "manager/service-logs.md#log-rotation" >}}) to reduce the amount of storage space required.

+## Architecture and OS

+Cloudify Manager must run on a 64-bit host with RHEL/CentOS 7.x or higher.

+## Prerequisite Packages

+There are specific packages that are commonly included in RHEL/CentOS.
+You must have these packages installed before you install Cloudify Manager:

+* sudo - Required to run commands with root privileges
+* openssl-1.0.2k - Required to create certificates
+* openssh-server - Required for sanity checks
+* logrotate - Required for generating Cloudify logs
+* systemd-sysv - Required for PostgreSQL DB
+* initscripts - Required for the RabbitMQ server
+* which - Required to install Logstash plugins
+* python-setuptools - Required for Python
+* python-backports - Required for Python
+* python-backports-ssl_match_hostname - Required for Python

 ## Network Ports

 Cloudify Manager listens on the following ports: